Hosea1989/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi
+Course: CSC 220 - Data Structures

+Name: Tower of Hanoi

+    When you have 3 disks (n=3),
+    what is the sequence of how disk is moved from its source peg to the target peg

-When you have a certain amount of disk, there's a sequence to how you would get all of your disk from peg 1 to peg 3 using recursion.
+    When you have 5 disks (n=5),
+    what is the sequence of how disk is moved from its source peg to the target peg